cglorious/warriors/README.md

 # Warriors Coach

-Warriors Coach is a CLI Data Gem built while attending [Flatiron School](https://flatironschool.com/) using Ruby and Nokogiri.
-It is an interactive gem that scrapes data from the NBA website.
-Users can read the current Warriors roster, read bio information for each player, and create a starting lineup with five players.
+Warriors Coach is a CLI data gem built while attending [Flatiron School](https://flatironschool.com/) using Ruby.
+It is an interactive gem that uses Nokogiri to scrape data from the [Warriors NBA Roster](https://www.nba.com/warriors/roster).
+Users can read the current Warriors roster, read bio information for each player, and create a starting lineup of five players.

 ## Installation